UK money saving tripsPosted on: 09 January 2019 by 50connect editorial

 Fares are usually released for sale 12 weeks before travel – so this is the best time to find a cheaper fare though the ticket may be restricted to a specific day and time.

-In London this pay as you go Travelcard caps your daily costs at the cheapest price available.
+In London this prepaid card caps your daily costs at the cheapest price available.

 You’ll save on cash payments for individual journeys on the underground.
-Under 11’s travel for free when travelling with an adult, 11-15 year olds need to purchase a Travelcard.
+Under 11s travel for free when travelling with an adult, 11-15 year olds need to purchase a Zip Oyster photocard or a Travelcard.

 Valid on the underground, buses, the DLR and some National Rail services in London and you can get reductions on river transport you can buy before you arrive in the UK.